Sean Zonneveld

 Sean found that he had just as much expertise to contribute as his older, more senior peers, and discovered a new interest for aspects of business he had written off earlier.

 "A major focus of the program is Corporate Social Responsibility, which I wasn't a big fan of in the beginning.
-I viewed it as a necessary evil, because so many companies report on those things and pretend they're doing CSR when actually they aren't," Sean explains.
-"But it became evident to me that it's not a necessary evil - it's just necessary.
-To make sure that life happens for the people who come after us, as well.
-I was sceptical at first...but I loved that class!"
+I viewed it as a necessary evil because so many companies report on those things and pretend they are doing CSR when actually they aren't," Sean explains.
+"But it became evident to me that it's not a necessary evil - it's just necessary to ensure that life happens for the people who come after us as well.
+I was skeptical at first... but I loved that class!"

 He also loved the network, consisting of 48 students from 19 different countries.